Skip To Content

 • For color imagery, use JPEG_YCbCr color space with quality level 80 to yield approximately 8x compression.

 • Generate pyramids (reduced-resolution versions) of each file to improve performance.
-If you are unsure if pyramids already exist, check the file Properties in the Catalog pane.
+If you are unsure if pyramids already exist, check the file properties in the Catalog pane.
 If pyramids are needed, create them using Bilinear (average) resampling; do not use Nearest Neighbor.
 Pyramids can be created using the Batch Build Pyramids tool or using GDAL command line tools (The GDALaddo command will build overviews; you can download GDAL or use the version built into ArcGIS).
 If you're using OptimizeRasters, the image will already have overviews included.

 • There is no need to generate statistics on every image file as a preprocessing step.
 This may take a long time for a large image collection, and dynamic range adjustment (DRA) can be used to enhance visibility on-the-fly.
 After processing in ortho mapping, if you need to apply color correction, you can calculate statistics at that time.

-Optimizing for large, high-resolution imagery collections
+Optimize for large, high-resolution imagery collections

-Dodging images
+Dodge images

-Scanned aerial imagery can include significant trends in brightness and contrast caused by light fall off, haze and vignetting effects of the camera lens.
+Scanned aerial imagery can include significant trends in brightness and contrast caused by light fall off, haze, and vignetting effects of the camera lens.
 This can be especially noticeable in small scale imagery.
 Fully capturing the content of the imagery requires a scanner with a large dynamic range beyond that achievable with 8 bits per channel.
-Some scanners scan the imagery at higher dynamic range (e.g.,12 or 14 bits per pixel).
+Some scanners scan the imagery at higher dynamic range (for example,12 or 14 bits per pixel).
 These images can be stored at 16 bits per channel, but become very large in size.
 This can be resolved by scanners dodging the images.
-In this process the images are scanned at full dynamic range, but the localized changes in contrast and brightness are digitally removed, enabling the images with full information content to be stored at 8 bits per channel.
+In this process, the images are scanned at full dynamic range, but the localized changes in contrast and brightness are digitally removed, enabling the images with full information content to be stored at 8 bits per channel.

 Interior and exterior orientation